Cannabis Leaves: The Ultimate Guide

 Cannabis leaf anatomy

 There is vertical space between the leaf pairs.
 During the vegetative stage, as the cotyledons open, the leaves are first developed as serrated leaves.
 With time, more and more leaves are formed.
-Here are the most important anatomic parts of your cannabis leaves.
+Here are the most important anatomic parts of your leaves.

 1. Petioles: Petioles are the attachment points connecting the leaves to the larger stem surface.
 Technically, leaves appear to grow out from the junction.
 In addition to serving as an anchor point, Petioles also help the leaves maintain balance and contribute to nutrient transfer from the leaves down the plants.